Epoxy-Grouted Dowels

 Rapid Response

-Emergency mobilization for key block stabilization and safety-critical repairs.
+Emergency mobilization for key block stabilization and safety-critical repairs where cement cure would block the next operation.

 Integrated Solutions

-Epoxy dowels combined with scaling, mesh, and shotcrete for complete stabilization.
+Resin dowels combined with scaling, mesh, and shotcrete for complete rock and concrete stabilization.

 Questions